department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/preparing-content-for-translation.md

 ## General grammar, style, and punctuation

-- [ ] Text is free of spelling and grammatical errors.
+- [ ] Text is free of spelling, punctuation, and grammatical errors.
 - [ ] Text is written in sentence casing.

 | Like this | Not like this |